 This curriculum, which is offered in cooperation with the Pennsylvania Department of Education, is designed to prepare in-service teachers of career and technical education (industrial) subjects at the secondary, post-secondary, and 2-year college levels in public and private schools.
 Career and Technical Teacher Education courses may be taken on three levels: certification, undergraduate, and graduate1.
 Persons who meet Pennsylvania Statutory requirements and who have at least two years of work experience beyond the learning period in a trade, technical, or other selected occupation may prepare for certification to teach occupational subjects or related classes in secondary level schools in Pennsylvania.

 Certification students must apply and be admitted to the Industrial (Career and Technical) Education Certification Program.
 All certification students must meet the requirements for admission to the university.
 In addition, candidates must satisfy the departmental requirements for work experience and must have passed the required Occupational Competency Assessment, OCA.
 Upon passing the OCA, students are eligible to apply for Intern Level Certification.
 This program prepares students for Vocational Level I certification in Pennsylvania and, in general, is acceptable in other states.
 Work taken toward the certification objective may be applied to the undergraduate degree program.
 The courses are offered on a part-time basis for those who are employed as secondary level teachers in Pennsylvania.
-Completing 18 semester hours of approved coursework and passing the PRAXIS Core Academic Skills for Reading and Writing Test will permit the issuance of a Vocational Instructional I Certificate, which is valid for six years.
+Completing 18 semester hours of approved coursework and passing the PRAXIS Core Academic Skills for Reading and Writing Test will permit the issuance of a Vocational Instructional I Certificate, which is valid for eight years.

 Upon receipt of the Vocational Instructional I Certificate, the student must complete an additional 60 s.h. of college work, earning a minimum of 6 semester hours of credit per year until the requirements for the permanent Vocational Instructional II Certificate (78 s.h. and three years successful teaching) and passing the PRAXIS Core Academic Skills for Mathematics Test are satisfied.